-Visit one of AVI’s three showrooms located in the Atlanta area to truly experience Marvin’s quality and craftsmanship.
+Visit one of AVI’s six showrooms located in the Greater Atlanta area, or our seventh location in Nashville, Tennessee, to truly experience Marvin’s quality and craftsmanship.
 After a product demonstration, speak with an AVI expert about how Marvin’s Family of Brands offer a wide range of products and design options to fit any budget and aesthetic providing the best total solution.
 Explore the various price points available from Marvin, Integrity and Infinity before you buy and learn about the many customizable interior and exterior options.

 6. What are the differences between Marvin and Integrity?

 The primary differences between Marvin and Integrity windows are the materials used.
 Marvin windows offer extruded aluminum exterior with wood interiors or all wood interior and exteriors.
 Integrity Wood-Ultrex windows have real wood interiors, but the exteriors are made from Ultrex Fiberglass, while Integrity All-Ultrex windows use Ultrex Fiberglass for both the interior and exterior.